Nova-UTD/Nova-UTD.github.io/join.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Zgo2KQQiSss" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Open positions
-We are currently accepting applications for a PR director.
+We are currently accepting applications for a PR director and a firmware technician.

 ### PR director
 Our project tends to get people excited, and yet most UTD community members are unaware of our work.
 As PR director, you will present our work to the world through Instagram posts, videos, web articles, and however else you see fit.
 You will be asked to design the occasional flier with the help of our technical artist.
 You'll be expected to attend our outreach events, take photos of our test runs, and generally promote our mission.